Eslorex/Name-files-depending-on-the-date/README.md

 - Its actually faster.
 It will rename the ones that are in the same directory with it.

 # Why .pyw?
-- It prevents console screen to appear when using the one with UI
+- To prevent console screen to appear when using the one with UI

 # Why Parent Folder's name?
 - To show the project name